 What Makes a Good Client Onboarding Process?

 A lot goes into creating a strong onboarding process.
-As you build yours out, use the following best practices as a checklist to ensure everything is addressed.
+As you build yours out, use the following best practices and guidelines as a checklist to ensure everything is addressed.
 Do not underestimate the value of welcoming new clients and listening to client feedback.

 Become familiar with the client’s offerings, business model, and competitors.